admin

 DEFINITION AND VALUE

-Value delivered: clarity, fewer mistakes, and faster cross-team progress.
+clarity, faster cross-team progress.

-Outputs: localization, interpretation, technical documentation, support playbooks, community moderation.
+localization, interpretation, technical documentation, support playbooks, community moderation.

-Best for: global products, complex systems, and multilingual operations.
+global products, complex systems, multilingual operations.

 THE TRANSLATOR